Parenting Schedules in Texas

 Understanding Parenting Schedules in Texas

-Standard Possession Schedules
+Standard Possession Orders

-If the parents live further than 100 miles apart, the weekend schedule may be reduced to one weekend per month, the midweek visit is canceled, the summer break is extended to 42 days, and a spring break is added.
+If the parents live farther than 100 miles apart, the weekend schedule may be reduced to one weekend per month, the midweek visit is canceled, the summer break is extended to 42 days, and a spring break is added.

 While the standard possession schedule is the most popular parenting schedule, it is not necessarily the right schedule for parents who have unique job hours or who have historically shared equal parenting time and responsibilities.
-A Goranson Bain Ausley attorney can help you decide if a Standard Possession Schedule is right for you, or if you need to come up with a customized plan.
+A Goranson Bain Ausley attorney can help you decide if the standard possession order will work for you or if you need to come up with a customized plan.

 Expanded Standard Possession Order